mrrobworks/spring-boot-angular-template/README.md

 * AppUser-Object get Roles from the backend-db and can be added there.

-* Summary:
-- The authentication-process with username + password is handled with a Custom User Google Account, so no registration in the application is required.
-- The Role-Management is handled by the backend-frontend + backend-db.

 TODOs
 -----
 - [ ] Microservices from this Projekt for creating github-repositories